Alexdiaz711/NFL-Combine-Draft-Project/README.md

 ## Potential Influencing Factors

 There are always factors that may influence the data.
-As data scientists, we try to set up our testing in a way that minimizes these factors, however in this case, I can think of a few:
+I tried to set up my testing in a way that minimizes these factors, however in this case, I can think of a few:
 - Not all combine attendees participate in every drill.
 Thus, some first round picks may, for example, have only participated in the 40-yard dash.
 - Some first round picks participate in no drills.